-There are several pieces of evidence that emissions reductions from manure biogas are overstated by the U.S. government.
-For example, the process of anaerobic digestion can also increase emissions of nitrous oxide,188 a greenhouse gas that is 265 times as potent as carbon dioxide on a 100-year timescale,189 partially offsetting methane emissions reductions.
-Importantly, changes in nitrous oxide emissions are not included in EPA's methodology for calculating changes in greenhouse gas emissions resulting from anaerobic digestion.190 Remote sensing technologies have also cast doubt on the efficacy of digesters in reducing methane emissions.
-For example, a 2023 paper published in Atmospheric Environment estimated methane emissions from dairy CAFOs in California using mobile optical remote sensing and found that facilities with covered lagoons presumed to have digesters did not emit significantly less methane per animal than facilities with uncovered lagoons and no digesters.191 Across all CAFOs in the study, measured CH4 emissions were 60% higher than the rates reported in the California Air Resources Board (CARB) inventory.192
+Remote sensing technologies have also cast doubt on the efficacy of digesters in reducing methane emissions.
+For example, a 2023 paper published in Atmospheric Environment estimated methane emissions from dairy CAFOs in California using mobile optical remote sensing and found that facilities with covered lagoons presumed to have digesters did not emit significantly less methane per animal than facilities with uncovered lagoons and no digesters.
+Across all CAFOs in the study, measured CH4 emissions were 60% higher than the rates reported in the California Air Resources Board (CARB) inventory.

-There is also evidence that biogas supply chains leak significantly more than EPA has estimated.193 Research has shown that in some cases, leakage alone could mean that factory farm gas would "provide minimal to zero climate benefits."194 iii The Action Plan estimates a reduction of 26 MMT CO2e from the included agriculture strategies.
-Total methane emissions from agriculture in 2020 equaled 281 MMT CO2e according to EPA's Greenhouse Gas Emissions Inventory.
-26 MMT CO2e/281 MMT CO2e = 9%.
+There is also evidence that biogas supply chains leak significantly more than EPA has estimated.
+Passearch has shown that in some cases, leakage alone could mean that factory farm gas would provide minimal to zero climate benefits.

 Finally, digesters are complex and expensive to operate, which has contributed to many digesters shutting down.
-Of the 441 onceoperational digesters that EPA has tracked in its Livestock Anaerobic Digester Database, 98 (or 22%) have since shut down.195 Taxpayer investments in digesters are especially unappealing considering that digesters have nearly a 1-in-4 chance of shuttering.
+Of the 441 once-operational digesters that EPA has tracked in its Livestock Anaerobic Digester Database, 98 (or 22%) have since shut down.
+Taxpayer investments in digesters are especially unappealing considering that digesters have nearly a 1-in-4 chance of shuttering.